Cyber Sunday (2007): Background

-Cyber Sunday, originally known as Taboo Tuesday, was an annual pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE) since 2004.
+Cyber Sunday, originally known as Taboo Tuesday, was an annual professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE) since 2004.
 A unique feature of the event was the ability for fans to vote on certain aspects of every match.
-Because of this, the event was billed as an "interactive pay-per-view."
-The 2007 event was the second event to be titled Cyber Sunday, but the fourth overall in the Taboo Tuesday/Cyber Sunday chronology.
-It was scheduled to be held on October 28, 2007, at the Verizon Center in Washington, D.C.
-While the previous three years' events were produced exclusively for the Raw brand, the 2007 event featured wrestlers from the Raw, SmackDown!, and ECW brands, as following WrestleMania 23 earlier in April, WWE discontinued brand-exclusive PPVs.
+Because of this, the event was billed as an "interactive pay-per-view".
+The fourth event was scheduled to be held on October 28, 2007, at the Verizon Center in Washington, D.C.
+The voting started on October 9, 2007, through WWE's official website and ended during the broadcast.
+Although this was the fourth event in this interactive PPV series, it was only the second to be titled Cyber Sunday, as the first two events were titled Taboo Tuesday; the first two events were held on a Tuesday before WWE moved the event to the more traditional Sunday for PPVs in 2006.

-It was also the last Cyber Sunday PPV in 4:3 format until January 2008 when all WWE shows went in high definition.
+While the first three events were produced for the Raw brand, the 2007 event featured wrestlers from the Raw, SmackDown!, and ECW brands, as following WrestleMania 23 earlier in April, WWE discontinued brand-exclusive PPVs, thus marking the first event in this interactive PPV series to be promoted for multiple brands.
+It was also the last PPV in this series to be broadcast in 4:3 format as in January 2008, all WWE shows began broadcasting in high definition.